Historic Preservation Commission

 • Demolition Review process for structures older than 1960 (excluding dangerous buildings and interior remodels) - adopted and underway

-• Downtown and Infill Working Group (participation by three commissioners) - helping evaluate the current development standards and design guidelines, and add historic preservation practices into new standards.
+• Downtown Core Working Group (participation by three commissioners) - helping evaluate the current development standards and design guidelines, and add historic preservation practices into new standards

 • Exploring possible Historic Overlay Areas